anthill/blog/_drafts/device-agnostic-bladder.markdown

 Sometimes, you are strong enough to hold your wee, sometimes not.
 And you end up buying a coffee you'll never drink just to use a restaurant's bathroom, or finding yourself a hidden spot between two cars to unleash the stream.
 Neither of these last minute solutions is really acceptable, being absurd or non-civic, and you wish you'd know where a public toilet actually stands.

-This is a very common situation, and **it is not solved by providing a map of the public toilets in a city**.
+This is a very common situation, and **providing a simple map of the public toilets is not good enough**.

-## The toilet problem is solved by accessibility and design
+**This toilet problem is solved by accessibility and design.**

+## Accessibility
+*Everyone should have the right to pee.*

-Accessibility.
-In the case of our city, Bordeaux, [this app](http://www.androidpit.fr/application/com.wpetit.android.toilettes.bordeaux) is already available.
-On Android.
+In the case of our city, Bordeaux, such apps are already available.
+On Android and iOS.

-Only Android.
+Only.

-Now you do have a phone with Android, and you'll be ok.
-But what if you have an iPhone with iOS?
-Or a phone with Firefox OS, or a Windows Phone?
+Now you do have a phone with Android or an iPhone, and you'll be ok.
+But what about phones with Firefox OS, or Windows Phones?
+What about future devices with OS that haven't been created yet?

-This discrimination based on the OS/device is quite problematic.
-Such **applications of common good use should be available to anyone, regardless of what phone they like best**.
+This discrimination based on the OS/device has no reasons to be.
+Such **applications of common need should be available to anyone, regardless of what phone they like best**.
 Of course, one solution is to develop as many applications as there are different OS.
-But we don't want to do that.
-It's clearly a waste of time, especially when the basic need is pins on map.
+But we don't want to do that, it would clearly be a waste of time.

-Common to all smart phones is the web browser.
-These all work basically the same way.
-Develop once, and make it available to all (in theory).
-So why not make a WebApp ?
+All smartphones have a web browser.
+So by **developing a web app once**, and with very little extra code, it will be available to all.

-With the data from opendata.bordeaux.fr, it's actually pretty easy to pin the toilet locations on a map layer provided by, say, Mapbox, or equivalent.
+ The basic need is pins on map.
+With web browsers, this can be achieved in **2 hours for all platforms**.
+Using the data from [opendata.bordeaux.fr](http://opendata.bordeaux.fr), combined with OpenStreetMap and Mapbox, it's actually pretty easy to pin the toilet locations on a map layer.

  But this is not enough.

  Remember, you desperately need to pee.
 And the brand new app you've just downloaded gives you points on a map.
 Okay, you can read a map, you could find out where you are and which toilet is closest to your position.
 But you are not really in the mood for brain work right now. **The information you need ("WHERE IS THAT GODDAMN TOILET ?"), you need it fast.**

+## Design
-**This is where the UX kicks in.**
+*This is where the UX kicks in.*

-* We want the user to be able to find the closest toilet as fast as possible.
+* We want the user to be able to find the closest toilet **as fast as possible**.
 Or maybe the 3 closest, just in case one is occupied or broken.
 Other toilets are not really relevant.

-* The toilets you're looking for needs to be one you can use.
+* The toilet you're looking for needs to be **one you can use**.
 You should be able to discard urinals if you're a girl, or to find only accessible toilets if you suffer from physical disability.

-* Also, you don't really need to know the exact address, you just want to know the way to go, and your ETA (Estimated Time of Arrival)
+* Also, you don't really need to know the exact address, you just want to know **the way to go**, and your ETA (Estimated Time of Arrival)

 ![5 minutes and 25 seconds should be ok]({{ site.baseurl }}/assets/article_images/device-agnostic-bladder/screenshot.png "Screenshot of what the app looks like")